TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 important specific features: The first is that all translations of a data record respectively a data record that is valid for all languages (UID of the language is 0 or -1) will be "added" to the data record in the default language.
-The second special feature is that the record in the default language is always bound for identification.
-However, the translated data record in the database table has another UID.
+The second special feature is that always the UID of the record in the default language is bound for identification although the translated data record in the database table has another UID.
 This conception has a serious disadvantage: If you want to create a data record for a language with no data record in the default language, you have